campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Why, then, is the game so **unwilling** to let players explore it?
 For some reason, *Xenoblade Chronicles 3* constantly thwarts any attempt at exploration with the following:
 - Invisible walls blocking exploration until the current quest has been completed.
-- Absurdly high-leveled enemies <text-with-tooltip :tooltip="'I don\'t mind games using a passive approach to steer me in the right direction, but too often did my curiosity lead me to staring face to face with a Level 87 Repentant Gonzalez.'">waiting to punish players with too much curiosity</text-with-tooltip>.
+- Absurdly high-leveled enemies waiting to <text-with-tooltip :tooltip="'I don\'t mind games using a passive approach to steer me in the right direction, but too often did my curiosity lead me to staring face to face with a Level 87 Repentant Gonzalez.'">punish players</text-with-tooltip> with too much curiosity.
 - Dead ends and empty rooms.
 Only later will the player learn that this area will be used as a set piece for a future quest.
 - Hills, cliffs, and ropes that can only be traversed if the player has learned the requisite skill (i.e. the ability to climb vines).
 This is neither rewarding or fun; it instead feels like a ploy to waste the player's time by forcing them to constantly backtrack.